FRDiscordia/constitution/README.md

 ### Section 2

-The Senate shall be composed of 2 senators for each of the states in the union, elected every 6 weeks by the people of each state.
+The Senate shall be composed of 2 senators for each of the states, elected every 6 weeks by the people of each state.

 Immediately following the first election to the Senate, the senators will be divided into 3 groups at random.
 The 1st group shall serve for 2 weeks, the 2nd shall serve for 4 weeks, and the 3rd shall serve for 6 weeks.
 After these terms, the standard 6 week term will come into effect.

 No person who has not been a citizen of the FRD for at least 8 weeks, who does not currently reside in the state they would represent, who has been convicted of a high crime or misdemeanor, or barred from office by a federal court shall be a senator.

-The Vice President will be the Speaker of the Senate but will have no vote unless they are equally divided.
+The Vice President will be the Speaker of the Senate but will have no vote unless they be equally divided.

 The Senate shall choose its officers, and a Speaker pro tempore, who shall serve as the Speaker when the Vice President is not present.